leisl-schrader/methodologies/css/README.md

 It seemed like a best practice in SMACSS to use the `--modifier` approach, and have a single class name rather than adding a class name.
 However, I don't know how solve that JS issue; we'd have to enforce using `[class^='e-option']` instead.
 The jury's still out, and the rec is always evolving.

-Recommendation 4: Name CSS Selectors Semantically
+Rec 4: Name CSS Selectors Semantically
 ====

 Key to a strong design pattern and convention is semantics: Naming things for what they are and what their purpose is, not what they look like and where they are located.
 Purpose generally, will never change; everything else is subject to change.
-We want to make names permanent and modular.
+We want to make names permanent and inherently understandable without context.

 Good semantic terms:
 ----
 main
 global
 home
 featured
 callout
 content
 nav / menu
 error
 container / wrapper
 primary / secondary / tertiary

 Unsemantic terms:
 ---